 The answer is, that depends.

 Like I said, I’m cheap.
 And Beaches Turks & Caicos ain’t cheap.
-A few weeks after my Beaches Turks press trip, I went to Cuba for a week with my family.
+A few weeks after my Beaches Resorts press trip, I went to Cuba for a week with my family.
 The cost for our entire vacation to Cuba would have been the cost for one of us to go to Beaches.
-But is it worth it?
+But, is it worth it?

 I met a number of families who go to Beaches Turks & Caicos every year, or were there for their 4th or 6th or 8th visit.
 And I asked why.
 The resounding response was that they work hard, and they know exactly what they are getting when they go to Beaches Turks and Caicos.
 They know every member of their family will have a good time.
 They know the resort is beautiful and clean.
-They know the food is good, and the water and the island is safe.
-They can truly relax, because they know everything and everyone is taken care of.
+The food is good, and the water and the island is safe.
+And they can truly relax, because they know everything and everyone is taken care of.
 And that’s worth something.

-Beaches Turks & Caicos spoiled me.
+Beaches Turks and Caicos spoiled me.
 Our resort in Cuba was a (Cuban) 3 star in an area that’s still developing tourism-wise.
-I can attribute some of my initial distress to the fact that I was operating on 1 hour’s sleep, but I thought there was no way we could stay there.
+So, I can attribute some of my initial distress to the fact that I was operating on 1 hour’s sleep, but I thought there was no way we could stay there.
 Our room was small, with decor that was kind of mid-renovation.
 The grounds were tidy, but a little on the sparse side.
-There were 3 restaurants (as opposed to 16 at Beaches).
+There were three restaurants (as opposed to 21 at Beaches Turks).
 The pool was a little run down.
 But what was funny was my daughter couldn’t tell the difference.
-Obviously there was no storytime with Elmo or baking with Cookie Monster (!), but my daughter was as delighted to be at our dilapidated Cuban retreat as she was at the truly luxurious Beaches.
+Obviously there was no storytime with Elmo or baking with Cookie Monster (!), but my daughter was as delighted to be at our dilapidated Cuban retreat as she was at the truly luxurious Beaches Turks.